Being a passenger in an Uber accident in Los Angeles is no picnic.

 How does insurance cover you when you are a passenger in an Uber accident?

 That’s an excellent question.
-The experienced rideshare accident attorneys at the Los Angeles office of Sally Morin Law are here to explain!
+The experienced rideshare accident attorneys at the Los Angeles office of Sally Morin Personal Injury Lawyers are here to explain!
 Getting into an accident as a passenger in a rideshare vehicle such as Uber or Lyft can be scary, frustrating and also confusing because it is not totally clear how and if you will be covered by insurance.
 Uber and Lyft also differ slightly in the way in which their passengers are covered and claims are handled, so this is a common concern for passengers looking to navigate a personal injury claim involving rideshare services.
 As the number of ridesharing drivers increase, so do the number of Uber accidents in Los Angeles.
 It’s important to know the process for making a personal injury claim as well as understand how you may be covered by insurance when you are a passenger in an Uber accident in Los Angeles.

 Uber drivers should carry car insurance which covers each passenger in an Uber accident.